MShkut/JetsonNano-ROS2-PX4-Holybro-X500-V2/URDF/README.md

-All files and workspaces used to import the URDF of the drone with webcam and flight controller into RVIZ2
+All files used to import the URDF of the drone with webcam and flight controller into RVIZ2 with their frames and transforms. final dron_urdf package located in the complete_ws.

 ROS1 to ROS2 URDF tool: https://github.com/xiaoming-sun6/sw2urdf_ros2